 It must be signed in front of 2 witnesses

-In Thailand, a prenuptial agreement must be signed in front two witnesses.
+In Thailand, a Thai prenuptial agreement must be signed in front two witnesses.
 The agreement must be related to property laws, including the Thai property system.
 It cannot include terms relating to the custodian, divorce, or the infatuation of one of the parties.
 A Thai family law lawyer can help you draft the agreement and make sure it is valid in Thailand.

 It must be registered at the same time as the marriage

-If both parties are willing to sign a prenuptial agreement, it must be registered at the same time as the wedding.
+If both parties are willing to sign a Thai prenuptial agreement, it must be registered at the same time as the wedding.
 In Thailand, a prenup is legally binding and cannot be altered after the marriage.
 In addition, it cannot affect the rights of third parties, provided they act in good faith.
 If you are planning to marry in Thailand, you should consult with a family lawyer.

 It should be drafted by a licensed competent legal professional

-In Thailand, the Prenuptial Agreement is a legal document that protects the personal property of each spouse during the marriage.
+In Thailand, the Thai Prenuptial Agreement is a legal document that protects the personal property of each spouse during the marriage.
 It prevents unnecessary disputes about who owns certain items.
-A prenuptial agreement in Thailand will also protect your personal property rights in case you divorce.
+A Thai prenuptial agreement in Thailand will also protect your personal property rights in case you divorce.
 It serves as legal evidence that you brought your personal property to marriage and what you’re entitled to.